erlang/erlide_eclipse/plugins/org.erlide.help/articles/eclipse/120_Installing-and-updating.md

 # Installing and updating

-* Install Erlang __R23__ or later, if it isn't already present on your system.
+* Install a supported Erlang version like __Erlang/OTP 23__, if it isn't already present on your system.
 On Windows systems, use a path with no spaces in it.
-* Install Eclipse.
-We target primarily version __4.8__, later versions work just as well. __Java 8__ is required.
+* Install Eclipse. __Java 8__ is required.
 * If your network uses a proxy to connect to the internet, fill in the appropriate data in `Window -> Preferences -> Install/Update -> Proxy settings`
 * Install Erlide by going to `Help -> Software Updates -> Find` and `Install... -> Search for new features to install`.
 * In the dialog, choose New remote site and enter `Erlide` as name and `https://erlide.org/update` as URL.